anishst/Learn/CloudComputing/AWS/aws_notes.md

 - AWS Database Migration Service
 - AWS Server Migration Service

-## Pricing and Support
+## Account Management, Billing and Support

-### Free Tier
+### AWS Organizations

-Three types of offers are available:
+use [AWS Organizations](https://aws.amazon.com/organizations) to consolidate and manage multiple AWS accounts within a central location.

+- centralized management of mutliple AWS accounts
+- [Consoldate billing](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/consolidated-billing.html) for all member accounts
+- bulk discount by grouping (aggregate) of accounts
+- **API to Automate** the creation of AWS accounts and categorize workloads using groups
+- When using AWS Organizations with consolidated billing, best practices include:
-- Always Free
+    - Always enable multi-factor authentication (MFA) on the root account.
-    - auto scaling
-    - IAM
-- 12 Months Free
+    - Always use a strong and complex password on the root account.
+    - The Paying account should be used for billing purposes only.
+Do not  deploy resources into the Paying account.
+    - Create accounts per department
+    - restrict account privileges using SCPs(Service control policy)
+- a default limit of 20 linked accounts but this can be extended
+- use CloudFormation to deploy stacks across accounts and regions

-### AWS pricing concepts
+### AWS Pricing Concepts
-- Pay for what you use.
+- **Pay as you go**and pay for what you use
-- Pay less when you reserve.
+- **Save when you reserve**
+    - available for Reserved Instancess of EC2,DynamoDB Reserved Capacity, ElasticCashe Reserved Nodes, RDS, Redshift
-- Pay less with volume-based discounts when you use more.
+- **Pay less by using more**: with volume-based discounts
 - **AWS Pricing Calculator** lets you explore AWS services and create an estimate for the cost of your use cases on AWS.
 - **AWS Billing & Cost Management dashboard** to pay your AWS bill, monitor your usage, and analyze and control your costs.
 - Consolidated billing for AWS Organizations